MoseleyBioinformaticsLab/md_harmonize/README.rst

 Pip installation
 ----------------

 .. code:: bash

    python3 -m pip install md-harmonize

+Note:
-Note: please add ~/.local/bin/ to the environmental PATH variant in bash_profile if you install the package with --user.
+   Please add ~/.local/bin/ to the environmental PATH variant in bash_profile if you install the package with --user. python3-devel  is required for package installation.

 GitHub Package installation
 ---------------------------